robertzaage/GroBro/README.md

 ---

 ## Features
-- Decodes and maps encrypted register payloads from Growatt NEO-series inverters and NOAH/NEXA-series batteries
+- Decodes and maps encrypted register payloads from Growatt NEO/SPF-series inverters and NOAH/NEXA-series batteries
 - Bridges inverter data from a dedicated MQTT source
 - Proxies messages to the Growatt Cloud to keep the ShinePhone app functional (optional)
 - Enables a local-only setup - keeping your device off the cloud